Back to the origins of brane-antibrane inflation: Conclusions

 \section{Conclusions}

-In this paper we derived the scalar potential of brane-antibrane inflation within a low-energy EFT of type IIB string compactifications where the volume mode is stabilised by perturbative effects and inflation is driven by the motion of a D3-brane that is attracted by an $\overline{\rm D3}$-brane at the tip of a warped throat.
+In this paper, expanding on a proposal in \cite{Burgess:2022nbx}, we derived the scalar potential of brane-antibrane inflation within a low-energy EFT of type IIB string compactifications where the volume mode is stabilised by perturbative effects and inflation is driven by the motion of a D3-brane that is attracted by an $\overline{\rm D3}$-brane at the tip of a warped throat.
 The key features of our construction are the following ones: \begin{itemize} \item We focused on the brane-antibrane inflationary model proposed in \cite{Burgess:2001fx,Dvali:2001fw}.

 \item We followed the approach of \cite{Kachru:2003sx} which introduced warping to obtain a flat potential that can drive inflation with an interbrane separation that is correctly smaller than the size of the extra dimensions.